 Due to the high number of applications UK educational institutions receive from international students we advise you to submit your application as early as possible.

 Most courses start in September each year, but some courses have a second intake in January.
-There are generally no application deadline in the UK for foundation, pre-masters, graduate diploma and postgraduate courses, although you need to allow sufficient time for your applications and study visas to be processed.
+There are generally no application deadline in the UK or Ireland for foundation, pre-masters, graduate diploma and postgraduate courses, although you need to allow sufficient time for your applications and study visas to be processed.

 For undergraduate courses, it’s a little different.
-Students applying for undergraduate courses have to apply through a central UK admissions process called UCAS.
+Students applying for undergraduate courses in the UK have to apply through a central UK admissions process called UCAS.
 UCAS operates a strict application deadline which usually closes a couple of months before the start of the course.
 Please contact us should you wish to apply for an undergraduate course – we have direct access to the UCAS application portal.

 Most courses start in September each year although there are some that have a second intake in January as well.
 Dutch universities apply a strict application deadline, usually around May each year with scholarship deadlines several months before that.